yugabyte/yugabyte-bash-common/README.md

-The `yb_activate_virtualenv` function takes one argument, the top-level directory containing a `requirements.txt` or a `requirements_frozen.txt` file, and creates a virtual env called `venv` in that directory in case it does not already exists.
+The `yb_activate_virtualenv` function takes one argument, the top-level directory containing a `requirements.txt` or a `requirements_frozen.txt` file, and creates a virtual env called `venv` in that directory in case it does not already exist.
 Then it installs Python module described by `requirements_frozen.txt` (if exists) or `requirements.txt` into that `venv` virtualenv.